Lemon-King/HXDD/README.md

 <br/>

 **HXDD** takes everything from Heretic, Hexen and other games.
-Then arranges and cooks them out into a new GZDOOM compatible format, allowing you play them as if they were a single game.
+Then arranges and converts them into a new GZDOOM compatible format, allowing you play them as if they were a single game.
 There is a fair amount of code acting as glue to make everything functional - not to mention numerous (optional) added features.

 This project is inspired by [WADSMOOSH](https://jp.itch.io/wadsmoosh) by JP LeBreton.
 Go check it out too.